marcinpiet/nuPG_1.0/README.md

 ![alt text](https://github.com/marcinpiet/nuPG_1.0/blob/main/nuPG_2024_ScreenShot.png?raw=true)

 9. Boot the Server using the 'Server' GUI at the bottom-left corner of the screen.
 Look at IDE's Post window for messages to see if the Server boots properly.
 Known problems: sample rate mismatch (fix it in the System Settings/Audio Midi Settings).
-10. When the Server is booted, the program is mute, you need to input (draw) data into the 'pulsaret' and 'envelope' tables (middle of the screen).
-After this press button '[>]' next to '1' on 'TRAINS++PRESETS' GUI (top of the screen).
+10. When the Server is booted, the program is mute, you need to input (draw) data into the 'pulsaret waveform' and 'envelope ' tables (bottom left of the screen).
+After this navigate to the top left of the screen to '_train control' GUI and press button '[>]' next to 'loop'.
 You should hear the output!!!
-11. Explore the 'MAIN' window which gives direct control of the parameters.
+11. Explore the '_main' window which gives direct control of the parameters.
-12. To activate 'GRAPHS' control press '[s]' next to '[>]' on 'TRAINS++PRESETS' GUI (top of the screen).
-This activates the graphs reading task.
-You need to activate separate graph tasks on 'GRAPHS' window.
-Each of five graphs has a '[>]' button in the upper left corner - this activates them.
+12. To activate groups control press 'loop' next to '[>]' on '_train control' GUI (top left of the screen).
+This activates the parameter sequences for three sets of the formant, amplitude, panning and envelope dillation.
+You need to activate separate group on '_group control' GUI.
-13. Control the speed of graph reading using a slider next to 'GRAPHS' window.
-Low values = slow, High values = fast.
+13. Please refer to the 'nuPG_24_userManual.pdf' for more information
 14. This is work in progress (endless) ;)